 What is the Committee and what does it do?

-The Committee is comprised of five voluntary credit union members annually appointed by the Board of Directors who have an important role in the operation of our credit union.
+The Committee is composed of five voluntary credit union members annually appointed by the Board of Directors.
 The committee acts in an independent manner and is a direct link of communication for our members.
 The committee and the Internal Auditor undertake tasks that determine if the assets of the credit union are managed safely and soundly and the Board functions in a manner beneficial to the members.
 They also verify that management carries out the policies of the Board of Directors and complies with all applicable laws and government regulations.

 Internal Auditor - Reviews daily operations for proper internal controls.
 The Auditor is supervised by the Committee (for overall operational review) and the CEO (for daily operational review).
 The Auditor and staff also suggest alternative operational practices which would improve credit union efficiency and financial security.

 External Auditor - Reviews, annually, the financial statements of the credit union for the purposes of providing an opinion as to the fairness of the information reported.